This is Part 1 of a two-part blog. Part 2 can be found here.

 Even if you are from another world, or highly psychic and being in this world has created pain, looking at the pain, and the source of that pain, instead of the label, can allow for a lot of healing to occur.
 It is really a question of whether or not someone is willing to move past a label that they have ascribed behaviors and patterns to as a protective mask… and to look at what lies beneath that mask and do the healing work that would allow for them to thrive as an Empath, or not feel separate as a person on a spiritual path.

-What I will say about this is that primarily this is a wounding mechanism.
 If you look at people as “lesser” than you, as something to be avoided, or something that is fueled by pain, that is a wound.
 It would be something to look at as parts of yourself in the outer world.
 By this I mean that if you look at someone that you are trying to avoid (or even people in general), is there a part of you that resembles this?

 By this I mean that we frequently dislike portions of our past selves, and frequently need to reconcile or offer forgiveness for ourselves in the past.
 Can we offer forgiveness to ourselves in the past for not knowing, for being “unawake”, for being unconscious of their emotions and needs and inner pain?